 About the Host School

-For more than a century, over one hundred thousand graduates have been groomed.
-Among them are hundreds of eminent alumni, such as the people's educationalist Tao Xingzhi, the master architect, Lv Yanzhi (designer of Dr. Sun Yat-sen's Mausoleum), the thermo physicist Wu Zhonghua, the economists Wu Jinglian and Li Yining, the biologist Fu Xin-Yuan, the mathematician (and leader of differential coefficient geometry) Tian Gang, Nobel laureate in Literature Gao Xinjian, and member of the Chinese Academy of Sciences Qi Kang.
+The school has some extremely eminent alumni, such as the people's educationalist Tao Xingzhi, the master architect Lv Yanzhi (designer of Dr. Sun Yat-sen's Mausoleum), the thermo physicist Wu Zhonghua, the economists Wu Jinglian and Li Yining, the biologist Fu Xin-Yuan, the mathematician (and leader of differential coefficient geometry) Tian Gang, Nobel laureate in Literature Gao Xinjian and member of the Chinese Academy of Sciences Qi Kang.
 The school is hence widely acclaimed as a 'cradle for the elite'.

 The school enjoys a central location in the city, boasting a beautiful campus of 50,000 square meters.
 The school is well equipped and staffed with 260 well-qualified teachers.